linc/nitroporter.org/guide.md

 ## Installation

 1. [Get Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).
-2. `composer global require "linc/nitro-porter"`.
+1. `composer global require "linc/nitro-porter"`.
+1. `composer global install`.
+1. Go to `linc/nitro-porter` within your Composer directory.
+   1. To do this on MacOS: `cd ~/.composer/linc/nitro-porter`
-3. Copy `config-sample.php` as `config.php`.
+1. Copy `config-sample.php` as `config.php`.
-4. Add connections for your source and output to `config.php`.
+1. Add connections for your source and output to `config.php`.
-5. See the options with `porter --help`.
+1. See the options with `porter --help`.

 ## Basic Usage